harfangk/harfangk.github.io/_posts/2016-12-12-basics-of-ruby-method-dispatch-system-part1.md

 In this post, I will explain the basics of how a method call works in Ruby.
 I'll assume that readers have some familiarity with Ruby language.

 The post is in two parts.
-The first part will cover what you need to know about typical Ruby program, whereas the second part will dig into tools that are used less often.
+The first part covers what you need to know about typical Ruby program.
+It covers: ancestors hierarchy, class inheritance, and module `include` and `prepend`.

+The second part digs into tools that are used less often.
+It covers: singleton method, singleton class, and class methods.

 ## Overview
 The key concept to understand is an object's **ancestors**.
 An object's ancestors include all classes and modules that it inherits from.